 Students undertake three taught modules in the autumn semester (September to December) and three in the spring (January to May) semester.

 The dissertation is conducted and completed over the summer semester (June to August).

-Part-time routes are available and those wishing to complete their studies part-time should contact the programme co-ordinator Dr Sarah Edmunds to discuss the options.
+Part-time routes are available and those wishing to complete their studies part-time should contact the programme co-ordinator Dr Jenny Smith to discuss the options.

 You will be assessed by a variety of methods, including essays, portfolios, lab reports, role play, and oral presentations.

 Our course includes a mix of assessments, so that you may develop a wide range of transferable skills.
 Modules are assessed at every stage of the course, offering cumulative assessment of your progress.

 You can monitor your own progress, allowing you the opportunity to discuss and plan your development with your lecturers throughout the course.
 Where appropriate special arrangements can be made for students with an identified need.